You will need

 Before you begin

-- This activity’s split into three bases – ‘Ground to air’, ‘Morse code’ and ‘Tracking signals’ – it’s best to set them up before everyone arrives.
+- This activity’s split into four bases – ‘Ground to air’, ‘Morse code’ and ‘Tracking signals’ – it’s best to set them up before everyone arrives.

 - The person leading the activity should explain that preparing for an emergency situation before you set off on an expedition will help if there’s a crisis such as becoming lost, injured, or stranded.
 These situations can quickly become life-threatening, especially in extreme weather conditions.
 Being able to signal for help in your group, and being able to ask for outside assistance, are vital skills as they make a rescue much more likely.